UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <exercise id="5" title="True or False: Titles and Formatting (T/F)?">

 **True or False**
-*All plots should have a subtitle that adds additional details*
+*All plots should have a subtitle that adds additional details.*

 <choice id="1" >